Dhole: Feeding ecology

 Prey animals in India include chital, sambar deer, muntjac, mouse deer, barasingha, wild boar, gaur, water buffaloes, banteng, cattle, nilgai, goats, Indian hares, Himalayan field rats and langurs.
 There is one record of a pack bringing down an Indian elephant calf in Assam, despite desperate defense of the mother, resulting in numerous losses to the pack.
 In Kashmir, they prey on markhor, and thamin in Myanmar, Malayan tapir, Sumatran serow in Sumatra and the Malay Peninsula and Javan rusa in Java.
 In the Tian Shan and Tarbagatai Mountains, dholes prey on Siberian ibexes, arkhar, roe deer, Caspian red deer and wild boar.
 In the Altai and Sayan Mountains, they prey on musk deer and reindeer.
 In eastern Siberia, they prey on roe deer, Manchurian wapiti, wild pig, musk deer and reindeer, while in Primorye they feed on sika deer and goral.
 In Mongolia, they prey on argali and rarely Siberian ibex.

-Like African wild dogs, but unlike wolves, dholes are not known to attack people.
+Like African wild dogs, but unlike wolves, dholes are not known to actively hunt people.
 They are known to eat insects and lizards.
 Dholes eat fruit and vegetable matter more readily than other canids.
 In captivity, they eat various kinds of grasses, herbs and leaves, seemingly for pleasure rather than just when ill.
 In summertime in the Tian Shan Mountains, dholes eat large quantities of mountain rhubarb.
 Although opportunistic, dholes have a seeming aversion to hunting cattle and their calves.
 Livestock predation by dholes has been a problem in Bhutan since the late 1990s, as domestic animals are often left outside to graze in the forest, sometimes for weeks at a time.
 Livestock stall-fed at night and grazed near homes are never attacked.
 Oxen are killed more often than cows, probably because they are given less protection.